szubtsovskiy/elixir-ews/README.md

 # Events

-Scheduler and worker queue implementation loading events from EWS calendar and displaying them in a nice table.
+An implementation capable of fetching events from Microsoft Exchange and printing them out.

 *Features:*

-* Fetch events from a EWS calendar.
+* Register a EWS calendar.
-* Automatically update EWS calendar every 15 minutes.
+* Automatically fetch events from the calendar every 15 minutes.
-* Force refresh events.
+* Force fetching events.
-* Print fetched events as a table.
+* Print fetched events.